Denomica/Denomica.Cosmos.Extensions/Denomica.Cosmos.Extensions/readme.md

 ### v1.1.0

 Exposed the `Parameters` dictionary on the `QueryDefinitionBuilder` class to have a better control on what parameters have already been added to the builder.

+### v1.2.0

+Introduced a set of model classes that you can use as base for your data model classes when storing data in Cosmos DB.
+Read more about data modelling support on the [wiki](https://github.com/Denomica/Denomica.Cosmos.Extensions/wiki/Data-Modelling).